 All sunscreens are now required to offer some protection from both UVA and UVB.
-This is where the term “broad-spectrum” came from – it's really an alternative to the term “sunblock” that still indicates protection against both types of rays (but not necessarily using zinc).
+This is where the term “broad-spectrum” came from – it’s really an alternative to the term “sunblock” that still indicates protection against both types of rays (but not necessarily using the safest option: zinc).